Know before you go! Check out our Waiting Area Webcams.

 If your hearing was in person, DMV must receive your appeal within 15 calendar days of the hearing date.
 If your case was adjudicated by mail, DMV must receive your appeal within 18 calendar days of the postmark date of the decision letter.

 How to File an Appeal

 To file an appeal you must first complete the Appeals Application [PDF].
 You must pay the ticket fine and any penalties and a $10 appeal fee for each ticket appealed.
 If you are appealing a minor moving violation ticket, you must also pay a $50 transcript deposit fee.
 Note: If the deposit does not cover the cost of the transcript, you will be billed the additional amount.
 If the deposit fee is more than the cost of the transcript, you will be reimbursed the difference.
 The Appeals Board considers the ticket, testimony, evidence presented at the original hearing and the hearing transcript.
 There are no personal appearances before the Appeals Board.
 You also cannot submit additional documentation or evidence which was not presented at the original hearing.

 If You Win Your Case on Appeal

 If the Board reverses the Hearing Examiner's decision, all fines, penalties, and fees are refunded to you.

 How to Appeal Decision of theTraffic Adjudication Appeals Board

 DC Official Code Section 50-2304.05 provides that you may appeal a decision from the Traffic Adjudication Appeals Board (TAAB) by filing an application for an appeal in the Superior Court of the District of Columbia.
 The application for appeal must be filed within thirty (30) days of the TAAB decision.
-To obtain the application for appeal, you must appear in person at the office of the Civil Clerk:
+Submit the appeal form to the office of the Civil Clerk:

 500 Indiana Avenue, N.W.